wp-plugins/double-opt-in-for-download/readme.txt

 1. Upload the 'double-opt-in-for-download folder to the "/wp-content/plugins/" directory
 2. Activate the Double Opt-In for Download plugin through the 'Plugins' menu in WordPress
 3. Create a landing page for your subscribers and add this shortcode to it, [lab_landing_page].
 You can change the button text in the download button by adding button_text="My Special Text" to the short code.
 The whole short code would look like this: [lab_landing_page button_text="My Special Text"]
 4. Configure the plugin by going to the "Settings" sub-menu that appears under DOI-Download in your admin menu.
-5. VERY IMPORTANT: Don't forget to select your landing page!! =)
 6. Upload your Free download by going to the "Downloads" sub-menu.
-Give your file a name, attach it, then upload it.
+Give your file a name, select your landing page, attach your free download, then upload it.
 7. Once your file is uploaded, copy the generated shortcode and paste it into the pages and posts of your choosing or use the sidebar widget.

 = Widget =